dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 };
 ```

 This one is a bit more complicated, we have to find the specific vote and set some fields and then save it.
 Note how here we are both returning a promise but also have a `.then`.
-Since you can chain them you can return a promise plus a then and that it still a promise.
+Since you can chain them you can return a promise plus a then and that is still a promise.

 ## Upvote / Downvote